alaym3/DTU_MLOps_FinalProject/reports/README.md

 > Answer:

 --- We mainly created unit tests for our data and models in 3 separate files as explained before.
 We implemented GitHub actions to implement our unit tests on 3 operating systems (Ubuntu, MacOS, Windows), on the 3.8 Python version with caching.
 Every time there was a push or a pull from the branches 'main' and 'alaina'.
 This action can be seen in [tests.yml](https://github.com/alaym3/DTU_MLOps_FinalProject/actions/workflows/tests.yml)
 Lastly, we introduced linting so as to maintain good practices throughout the project.
 We did this for isort, to keep the packages organized; for flake8, to find the points where the code wasn't compling with the coding practices of pep8 and for black, to automatically format it, fixing the issues found.
-We also set it up so that it run every time there was a push or a pull from the main branch. ---
+We also set it up so that it run every time there was a push or a pull from the main branch.
+Finally, we added a github workflow that would automatically build and push the docker image containing out app to GCP and deploy a Cloud Run job to update the app, everytime there was a push to the alaina branch.
+This solution was worked on shortly before the exam, so it was not implemented in main yet in order to ensure the MVP was working correctly for the exam. ---

 ## Running code and tracking experiments